chinmoy12c/autopsy/README.md

 ## What's Not Included

 * `database` and `uploads` folders will be created when running `launch.sh`.
-* A `.p4config` file will need to be created, which stores Perforce parameters.
-* A `password.txt` file will store the password for the Perforce account to be used to create the workspace for a core dump.
 * A `venv` folder will be generated after using `virtualenv` to create an isolated Python environment.

 ## Getting Started